helidon-io/helidon/docs/modules/webserver/webserver.md

 `HttpRouting.Builder` lets you specify how to handle each HTTP method.
 For
 example:

+HTTP method names are case-sensitive.
+A case variant such as `delete` is a distinct custom method and does not match a route registered for `DELETE`.

 <!--@mdc ::table-collapse -->
 | HTTP Method        | HttpRouting.Builder example                                        |
 |--------------------|--------------------------------------------------------------------|